-TriumphBonneville.org is a personal blog site sharing my experiences in owning, modifying and riding a carbureted 2008 Triumph Bonneville Black.
-I share milestones and experiences with various after market products and services, do-it-yourself garage performance and styling modifications.
+TriumphBonneville.org is a personal blog site sharing my experiences in owning, modifying and riding a “modern classic” carbureted, air-cooled, 2008 Triumph Bonneville Black.
+I share milestones and experiences with various aftermarket products and services, do-it-yourself garage performance and styling modifications.

 I also share experiences in following professional and amateur flat track and road motorcycle racing, and taking my own solo road trips and rides with friends and other enthusiasts!

-After a friend gave me a Honda cb750 which I got running and rode around for a year, I traded it in on the purchase of my dream motorcycle… my first Bonneville in July, 2008.
-I have been riding and wrenching on this carbureted British Twin machine ever since, putting on an average of over 8,000 miles per year.
-In the 9 years I’ve owned it, I have logged over 70,000 miles on the Bonnie, minus one full year while it was being worked on in my garage.
+In 2007, a friend gave me a Honda CB750 which I got running and rode around for a year.
+Based on a boyhood dream, I traded it in on the purchase of a new Bonneville in July, 2008.
+I have been riding and wrenching on this carbureted British Twin machine ever since, putting on over 75,000 miles.

-In January of 2013 I purchased a 1976 Triumph Bonneville 750 in Madison, Wisconsin.
-I share about bringing it down to Chicago, making a few modifications and necessary maintenance and selling it in the Spring.
+In January 2013, I purchased a 1976 Triumph Bonneville 750 in Madison, Wisconsin.
+I share about bringing it down to Chicago, making a few modifications and necessary maintenance and selling it a few months later in the Spring of 2013.